Dylan Kuo

-Early life
+Early life and education

-Dylan Kuo was born in Taipei, Taiwan on 8 June 1977, the youngest of a two-child family.
+Dylan Kuo was born in Taipei, Taiwan, on 8 June 1977, the youngest of a two-child family.
 He has a brother older than him by 4 years.
 He has been described by family members and teachers as a shy, quiet and reserved child.
 His parents divorced when he was very young.
 He grew up in a single-parent home living with his mother and older brother.
 His mother worked 2 jobs in order to raise him and his brother, working as a kindergarten teacher by day and at night as a YMCA instructor teaching hairdressing courses.
 His mother died from breast cancer when he was 14 years old, which Kuo has said was the most unforgettable yet saddest moment in his life.

 He then went to live with his father while his older brother moved out on his own.
 He graduated from Taipei College of Maritime Technology.
 Originally wanting to be an architect like his older brother, he decided it wasn't the career path he wanted after spending one year in the field.